The child has a pain in the back of his head. Common causes of headaches in children, preventive measures. Main causes of headaches

 • acute caries and its complications (pulpitis, periodontitis, periostitis);

-• neurosis-like states;
+• neurosis-like conditions;

 • congenital and acquired deformities of the spine and bones of the brain and facial skull;